anoopsarkar/nlp-class/hw2.md

 As usual you have been given a default `decipher.ipynb` which is described above in the Default Submission section.

+**Create a file called `decipher.txt` with your best decipherment of the cipher in `data/cipher.txt`.
+Also make sure that the last cell in your notebook is of type `code` and contains the output of your decipherment code.**

 Before you submit your homework add a file `doc/README.username` that documents the work done by each `username` in your group.
 Group members can get zero marks if they do not have this file that shows